Economics of fascism: Economy of Nazi Germany

-Pre-war economy: 1933–1939
+Pre-war economy (1933–1939)

 Before World War II, the Nazis placed non-Nazi Party professionals in charge of economic policy.
 Hitler appointed Hjalmar Schacht, a former member of the German Democratic Party, as Chairman of the Reichsbank in 1933 and minister of economics in 1934.
-At first, Schacht continued the economic policies introduced by the government of Kurt von Schleicher in 1932 to combat the effects of the Great Depression.
+At first, Schacht continued the economic policies introduced by the government of Kurt von Schleicher in 1932 to combat the effects of the Great Depression in Germany.
 These policies were mostly Keynesian, relying on large public works programs supported by deficit spending—such as the construction of the Autobahn—to stimulate the economy and reduce unemployment (which stood at 30% in early 1933).
 There was a major reduction in unemployment over the following years, while price controls prevented the recurrence of inflation.

 After his rise to power, Hitler took a pragmatic position on economics, accepting private property and allowing capitalist private enterprises to exist so long as they adhered to the goals of the Nazi state, but not tolerating enterprises that he saw as being opposed to the national interest.

 The Nazis outlawed independent trade unions and banned strikes, creating the German Labour Front (DAF), which became one of the largest organizations in Germany, comprising over 35,000,000 full-time employees by 1939.
 They also directed Schacht to place more emphasis on military production and rearmament.
 After the Nazi takeover in 1933, Germany slowly began to recover from the Great Depression.
 Several economists, such as Michał Kalecki, have seen the German recovery as an example of military Keynesianism.
 However, others have noted that the bulk of the German military buildup occurred after 1936 when the economic recovery was well underway.

 In the 1930s, Nazi Germany transferred many companies and services from state ownership into the private sector, while other Western capitalist countries were moving in the opposite direction and strove for increased state ownership of industry.
 In most cases, this was a return to the private sector of firms which had been taken into state ownership by the democratic government of the Weimar Republic as a result of the Great Depression.
 The firms returned to private ownership by the Nazi government "belonged to a wide range of sectors: steel, mining, banking, local public utilities, shipyards, ship-lines, railways, etc." and in addition some public services began to be provided by semi-private entities that were connected to the Nazi Party rather than the German state.
 There were two primary reasons for the Nazi privatization policy.
 First, especially in the early years of the Nazi regime, it was used as a way to build good relations between the government and business interests.
 Second, the Nazi government greatly increased public expenditure, especially on military re-armament and infrastructure projects.
 Existing sources of revenue were not sufficient to cover the new expenses, so the government was forced to sell assets in order to gain funds.